KECR: Early years

-KDEO (1955-1970)
+KDEO (1955–1970)

 This station signed on in 1955.
 In its early years, it was a Top 40 station with the call sign KDEO.
 It used the moniker "Radio Kay-dee-oh".

 KDEO was the first radio station to broadcast the countdown program American Top 40 with Casey Kasem, on July 3, 1970.
 The premiere of the program coincided with the Independence Day holiday that year.

-Magic (1971-1979)
+Magic (1971–1979)

 By 1971 the station rebranded as Magic 91 (referencing its AM frequency).
 On March 1, 1977, it switched its call letters to KMJC.
 The station continued its Top 40 format.
 The Magic branding would eventually end up on XHRM-FM 92.5 in 1998.

 Religious era

-Independent (1980-1990)
+Independent (1980–1989)

 As music migrated to FM radio, the owners decided to adopt a new format.
 In 1980, KMJC flipped to Christian programming, call letters' meaning to "King and Master, Jesus Christ" to match the new format.
 It remained independent from any religious network throughout the 1980s.

-Acquisition by Family Stations (1990-1994)
+Acquisition by Family Stations (1989–1994)

-On April 6, 1990, the call sign became KECH, as Family Stations began operating it.
-Subsequently, Family proceeded to acquire the station outright 2 years later.
-When the sale was consummated in 1992, it began airing programming from Family Radio.
+Bartell Hotels agreed to sell KMJC to Family Stations in November 1989.
+In April 1990, Family changed the call sign to KECR, as it began operating it with programming from Family Radio.

-FM station divestiture (1995-2002)
+FM station divestiture (1995–2002)

 The programs were originally fed from 93.3 KECR-FM, which was soon put up for sale.
-Family would later change the AM station's call sign to its present KECR call letters when the simulcast ended in 1995.
-At that point, Jacor Communications acquired the FM station, which subsequently became a CHR station (now KHTS-FM) in 1996.
+When the simulcast ended in 1995, Jacor Communications acquired the FM station, which subsequently became a CHR station (now KHTS-FM) in 1996.